chocolatey/choco-wiki/ChocolateyFAQs.md

 * the actual install location if using an installer
 * MSI cache for MSIs - Windows caches the complete MSI binaries (and now you know where all that space went)

-If you on a licensed edition of Chocolatey, you can go up in size if you turn on Package Reducer (see https://chocolatey.org/pricing#compare).
-This changes the above:
+If you are on a licensed edition of Chocolatey, you can turn on Package Reducer and the first two items above no longer take up any significant space.
+This can reduce space usage in the order of GBs for some installations of Chocolatey.
+See [[Package Reducer|FeaturesPackageReducer]] for more details.

-* nupkg file is reduced to 5KB or less, no matter the size on install

-Any of the following file extensions are removed from the package directory if they are found:
-* 7z / zip / rar / gz / tar / sfx
-* iso
-* msi / msu / msp
-* exe files if they are detected to be an installer

-So the space usage impact changes to what you'd normally experience outside of Chocolatey:

-* the actual install location (package directory, Program Files, etc)
-* MSI cache for MSIs

 <a id="markdown-videos--reference" name="videos--reference"></a>
 ## Videos / Reference